arnoldt100/anansi/documentation/source/Classes/AnansiMolecularDynamics.cpp.rst

 .. function:: AnansiMolecularDynamics::AnansiMolecularDynamics(AnansiMolecularDynamics && other)=delete

-    The copy-move constructor is deleted
+    The copy-move constructor is deleted.

 .. function:: AnansiMolecularDynamics::~AnansiMolecularDynamics()=0